aliceziyun/meshtrek/exper/envoy/readme.md

 ### Cilium Envoy Modified
 - 2.0(deprecated): upgrade cilium to 1.8.0 and envoy to 1.34.4.
 However, this version will add much overhead to network.
+- 2.1: use release version to attach uprobe. no symbol. **Only for test**
+- 2.2: use no-modified version, optimize with symbol

 ### Istio_Perf
 - 1.0: http parsing.
 Insert fifo write to open perf.
 From Dispath() -> onHeadersComplete() (not so useful in fine-grain control)